CVCC Operations Part 1

 Visitors may be required to provide personal identification to CVCC officials or campus security.
 Visitors who do not comply with requests for identification, or who interfere with the normal operations, functions, or learning environment of CVCC, will be asked to leave.
 Individuals who refuse to leave will be considered trespassing and will be subject to arrest.
 CVCC shall not be held responsible for accidents or injuries to visitors who are in violation of CVCC policies.

-For the purposes of this policy, a child is defined as any youth under the age of 16 who is not officially registered in a CVCC class or Challenger High School class.
+For the purposes of this policy, a child is defined as any youth under the age of 16 who is not officially registered in a CVCC class or Early College High School class.

 Children accompanying employees, students, or visitors of CVCC must be under the constant supervision of a responsible adult while on CVCC property, or on the site of any approved off-campus class or other CVCC event.
 Employees of CVCC have assigned duties and cannot take supervisory responsibility for any unattended children of employees, students, or visitors.
 Children should not be unattended in any CVCC facility at any time.

 CVCC assumes no responsibility or liability for children, or for any accidents or injuries to children.

 Students, faculty, and staff are expected to arrange for their personal childcare away from the work site.
 An employee must have the approval of his/her supervisor to bring a child to the workplace during working hours due to an emergency situation at home.
 Sick children should not be brought to campus.

 Children accompanying employees, students, or visitors are not permitted in classes, labs, or other learning environments.